saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/selenium4.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This doc will guide you through how to upgrade to Selenium 4, which has just been released!
+This doc will guide you through how to upgrade to Selenium 4, which was released in late 2021.

-Although Selenium 4 is designed to be a straightforward drop-in replacement, you'll need to be aware of the new and deprecated features that may impact your Sauce Labs automated tests.
+Selenium 4 is designed to be a straightforward drop-in replacement for previous versions, however, you'll need to be aware of the new and deprecated features that may impact your Sauce Labs automated tests.
 This is especially important if you've built custom functionalities in your testing framework.

 ## What You'll Learn
 * Tips for adjusting your tests and dependencies.